Classification of the Japonic languages: Proposals relating Japonic languages to Southeast Asian language families

 Several linguists have proposed that the Japonic languages are genetically related to the Austronesian languages.
 Some linguists think it is more plausible that Japanese was instead influenced by Austronesian languages, perhaps by an Austronesian substratum.
 Those who propose the latter scenario suggest that the Austronesian family once covered most of southern Japan.
 The phonological similarities of Japanese to the Austronesian languages, and the geographical proximity of Japan to Formosa and the Malay Archipelago have led to the theory that Japanese may be a kind of mixed language, with a Korean (or Altaic) superstratum and an Austronesian substratum.

 Similarly Juha Janhunen claims that Austronesians lived in southern Japan, specifically on Shikoku, and that modern Japanese has an "Austronesian layer".
 The linguist Ann Kumar (2009) believes that some Austronesians migrated to early Japan, possibly an elite group from Java, and created the "Japanese-hierarchical society", and identifies 82 plausible cognates between Austronesian and Japanese.
 The morphology of Proto-Japanese shows similarities with several languages in South East Asia and southern China.
+However, Kumar's theory was criticized for archaeological, genetic, and linguistic contradictions.

 Itabashi (2011) claims that similarities in morphology, phonology and basic vocabulary point towards "a strong genealogical connection between Japanese and Austronesian".

 Paul K. Benedict (1992) suggests a genetic relation between Japanese and the Austro-Tai languages, which include Kra-Dai and Austronesian.
 He proposes that Kra-Dai and Japanese form a genetic mainland group while Austronesian is the insular group.

 Vovin (2014) says that there is typological evidence that Proto-Japonic may have been a monosyllabic, SVO syntax and isolating language; which are features that the Kra-Dai languages also exhibit.
 He notes that Benedict's idea of a relation between Japanese and Kra-Dai should not be rejected out of hand, but he considers the relationship between them not to be genetic, but rather a contact one.
 According to him, this contact must be quite old and quite intense, as the borrowed words belong partially to a very basic vocabulary.
 He further says that this evidence refutes any genetic relations between Japanese and Altaic.